plone/documentation/docs/_inc/_install-python-plone61.md

 Do not create or activate a Python virtual environment.
 Doing so may cause installation errors.
 Let the tools handle this for you.
-Additionally the commands in this guide use explicit paths to packages.
+Additionally the commands in this guide use explicit paths to binaries.
 ```